eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/UploadRules.md

 * check that the response had the status code "201"
 * check that Rule is in Rulelist

+## upload valid Rule with cms header

+The content type header of rules normally in the test is "application/cms-text" but it can also be "application/cms" like for the certificates

+* create a valid <Ruletype> Rule
+* upload Rule with cms header
+* check that the response had no error
+* check that the response had the status code "201"
+* check that Rule is in Rulelist

 ## upload Rule with unauthenticated certificate

 tags: negative_test